nonoesp/Voxel2GCode/README.md

 ## Contributing

 In its early stages, Voxel2GCode sets a base structure for growth and flexibility.
 Any kind of contribution or collaboration is welcome.
-If you are interested in playing around with this library [shot me a tweet](https://twitter.com/intent/tweet?text=Hi%20@nonoesp,%20I%27ve%20seen%20Voxel2GCode%20and%20your-message-here.).
+If you are interested in playing around with this library [shoot me a tweet](https://twitter.com/intent/tweet?text=Hi%20@nonoesp,%20I%27ve%20seen%20Voxel2GCode%20and%20your-message-here.).